Skip to content

 Endpoints

 Endpoints are the public or private entry points to your app services.
-They consist of domains and/or published ports.
+They consist of HTTP routes and/or published ports.

-From Apps > [Instance] > Endpoints you can manage four areas:
+From Apps > [Instance] > Endpoints you can manage:

 • Ports